 If the applicant is seeking funds for equipment, complete all required sections on this form including a description and justification for all line items.
+Amounts should reflect a 12-month budget period.

-Equipment is defined in the DOJ Financial Guide as "tangible personal property (including information technology systems) having 1) a useful life of more than one year and 2) a per-unit acquisition cost of \$5,000 or greater (or the organization's capitalization policy, if it is less than \$5,000).
+Equipment is defined in the DOJ Grants Financial Guide as "tangible personal property (including information technology systems) having 1) a useful life of more than one year and 2) a per-unit acquisition cost of \$5,000 or greater (or the organization's capitalization policy, if it is less than \$5,000).
 If the organization does not have a capitalization policy in place, the Federal amount of \$5,000 must be followed."
-Please note that grant funded equipment should be tracked, managed, and disposed of a manner consistent with the subrecipient's policies and the DOJ Financial Guide.
+Please note that grant funded equipment should be tracked, managed, and disposed of a manner consistent with the subrecipient's policies and the DOJ Grants Financial Guide.